 Reviewing patient records and getting vital health data where it needs to go relies on medical coding.
 In the Information Age, this system of universal code numbers assures the timely flow of medical data anywhere in the nation or world.

 By earning your medical coding certificate through the IU School of Informatics and Computing at IUPUI, you can take your courses online, for maximum convenience.
 You can even apply credit earned for the certificate toward our Bachelor of Science in health information management.

-The Certified Coding Associate (CCA) certification offered by the American Health Information Management Association (AHIMA) distinguishes coders who exhibit commitment and demonstrate coding competencies across all settings, including hospitals and physician practices.
+Graduates are eligible to seek the Certified Coding Associate (CCA) credential offered by the American Health Information Management Association (AHIMA).
+This certification distinguishes coders who exhibit commitment and demonstrate coding competencies across all settings, including hospitals and physician practices.